Educational Leadership

 • Demonstrate instructional leadership which provides purpose and direction for student achievement; demonstrates organizational skills to implement school plans of action efficiently and effectively;

-• Make systematic use of information to assess the needs and accomplishments of students, faculty and staff.
+• Make systematic use of information to assess the needs and accomplishments of students, faculty, and staff.

 The Instructional Track enables teachers as educational leaders to: